Fully Sparse Fusion for 3D Object Detection: Related Work

 \subsection{Multi-modal 3D detection}

-The multimodal 3D detection approaches can be classified into two types, namely dense and sparse, depending on whether it relies on the dense BEV feature map.
-As the representation of dense frameworks, BEVFusion~\cite{bevfusion-mit, bevfusion-damo} fuses the BEV feature maps generated from camera and LiDAR modalities.
-Another line of dense fusion frameworks~\cite{transfusion, 3d-cvf, avod, mv3d} relies on the BEV feature map to generate proposals.
-The sparse approach, on the other hand, does not rely on dense feature maps.
+The multi-modal 3D detection approaches can be classified into two types, namely dense and sparse, depending on whether it relies on the dense BEV feature map.

+{\textbf{Dense Fusion.}} As the representation of dense frameworks, BEVFusion~\cite{bevfusion-mit, bevfusion-damo} fuses the BEV feature maps generated from camera and LiDAR modalities.
+Another line of dense fusion frameworks~\cite{transfusion, 3d-cvf, avod, mv3d, uvtr, futr3d} relies on the BEV feature map to generate proposals.
+There is a concurrent work named SparseFusion~\cite{sparsefusion}.
+However, SparseFusion relies on BEV feature maps to generate instances, which means it is also a dense fusion framework.

+{\textbf{Sparse Fusion.}} The sparse approach, on the other hand, does not rely on dense feature maps.
 The most popular approaches are the point-level methods~\cite{pointpainting, epnet, fusionpainting}, which project LiDAR points onto the image plane to obtain image semantic cues.
-PointPainting~\cite{pointpainting} paints semantic scores, while PointAugmenting~\cite{pointaugmenting} paints features.
-Also, there are plenty of instance-level fusion~\cite{clocs,deepfusion, autoalign} methods.
+PointPainting~\cite{pointpainting} paints semantic scores, while PointAugmenting~\cite{pointaugmenting} paints image features.
+Also, there are some instance-level fusion~\cite{clocs,deepfusion, autoalign} methods.
 MVP~\cite{mvp} uses instance information to produce virtual points to enrich point clouds.
 FrustumPointNet~\cite{frustumpointnet} and FrustumConvnet~\cite{fconvnet} utilize frustums to generate proposals.
 These methods work without relying on dense feature maps.